ballerina-platform/module-ballerinax-nats/nats-ballerina/Module.md

 nats:Client natsClient = check new(["nats://serverone:4222",  "nats://servertwo:4222"],  config);
 ```

-#### Publishing messages
+#### Publishing Messages

-##### Publishing messages to the NATS basic server
+##### Publishing Messages to the NATS Basic Server

-Once connected, publishing is accomplished via one of the below three methods.
+Once connected, publishing is accomplished via one of the three methods below.

-1. Publish with the subject, and the message content.
+1. Publish with the subject and the message content:
 ```ballerina
 string message = "hello world";
 nats:Error? result =
     natsClient->publishMessage({ content: message.toBytes(), subject: "demo.nats.basic"});
 ```

-2. Publish as a request that expects a reply.
+2. Publish as a request that expects a reply:
 ```ballerina
 string message = "hello world";
 nats:Message|nats:Error reqReply =
     natsClient->requestMessage({ content: message.toBytes(), subject: "demo.nats.basic"}, 5);
 ```

-3. Publish messages with a replyTo subject
+3. Publish messages with a `replyTo` subject:
 ```ballerina
 string message = "hello world";
 nats:Error? result = natsClient->publish({ content: message.toBytes(), subject: "demo.nats.basic",
                                                     replyTo: "demo.reply" });
 ```

-#### Listening to incoming messages
+#### Listening to Incoming Messages

-##### Listening to messages from a NATS server
+##### Listening to Messages from a NATS Server

-1. Listen to incoming messages with `onMessage` remote method
+1. Listen to incoming messages with the `onMessage` remote method:
 ```ballerina
 // Binds the consumer to listen to the messages published to the 'demo.example.*' subject
 @nats:ServiceConfig {